Best Manhwa 2023

 The story will pay the readers’ patience off with well-thought-of pacing, reasonable power scaling, and memorable twists.
 Of course, the fantastic art is just the delicious icing on the cake.

-Catharsis takes “fighting your inner demons” literally in this horror webtoon that explores the human mind like the dark corridor it is.
+Catharsis interprets “battling your inner monsters” directly in this scary webcomic that investigates the human psyche like the shadowy hallway it is.

 Leon Mori is bored with life, a social outcast, and is somehow attracted to his teacher.
 Just a typical high school teenager.
 Leon, however, has unique eyes: he sees sounds in colors.